Available 24/7/365

 Why Aggravating Factors Matter

-The presence of aggravating factors is important for obvious reasons.
-With each aggravating factor, the penalties of a potential conviction will grow.
-Two individuals arrested under virtually the same circumstances could face wildly different consequences if one driver has multiple aggravating factors and the other has none.
-The existence of aggravating factors could make the difference between avoiding jail time entirely and spending up to a year behind bars.
+Aggravating factors significantly affect the penalties of a DWI conviction.
+Two drivers in similar situations could face vastly different consequences if one has multiple aggravating factors while the other has none.
+These factors can mean the difference between avoiding jail time and serving up to a year behind bars.

 How Our Team Could Help You Fight These Charges